 By Heather Haslun, DNP, FNP-C, TeamHealth

 My name is Heather Haslun, I am 37 years old and this is my story.
 From the time I was little, I loved caring for others.
-From caring for elders to babies, and coming from a family of nurses, I knew nursing was my calling.
+From caring for elders to babies, and coming from a family of nurses, I knew nursing, and becoming a nurse practitioner, was my calling.

 Upon graduating from high school, I went to college to pursue my love of horses and earned my degree in Equine Science and Management.
 Once excelling at my studies, I gained the confidence I needed to pursue my nursing career.